Intercollegiate Cross Country (Men and Women)

 Class Materials: View textbook and/or other materials for this course available at the Bookstore.

-- Four and one-half hours laboratory for the one and one-half unit course (54 hours total per quarter); nine hours laboratory for the three unit course (108 hours total per quarter).
+- Four and one-half hours laboratory for the one and one-half units course (54 hours total per quarter); nine hours laboratory for the three units course (108 hours total per quarter).